 A. Variances in the Established ARD Percentages

 It is expected that variances in the established ARD percentages will occur from year to year, based on new projects being funded and also possibly existing projects being defunded.
 This variance is analyzed each year and every effort possible is made to correct a variance that has occurred during the next funding cycle.
 This can be accomplished by allocating new or reallocated funding to the region that experienced the decrease in their established amount.
+In addition to monitoring ARD variances, the Funding Committee will use both quantitative data (gaps analysis data, community need data, etc.) and qualitative data (organizational capacity and past performance, feedback from the Board, RHABs, and Committees) to inform these decisions.
+The Funding Committee will work to strategically allocate funds to communities based on unmet needs or other priorities of the CoC.

 If, however, the Funding Committee develops an allocation plan during the next funding cycle that, if funded as anticipated, would not lead to the variance being corrected, the Funding Committee must include detailed data that clearly demonstrates unmet need or other supporting details in order to justify its decision to the Board and the CoC as a whole.
 If the allocation plan for any year would result in an expected variance of 10% or more, this information must be presented to entire CoC membership for feedback.